jenishestmoizavut/attrack/README.md

 - 📤 Export attendance data as CSV
 - 🌙 Light & dark mode
 - 📱 Installable as a PWA (works offline)

 ---

-## 🔒 Privacy-first by design

-Attrack stores all data **locally in your browser** using localStorage.

-- No sign-up
-- No tracking
-- No data leaves your device

----